-The monument to the 2nd Division, Cavalry Corps is east of Gettysburg on Gregg Avenue on the East Cavalry Field.
-(Tour map: East Cavalry Battlefield – south end)
+The monument to the 2nd Division, Cavalry Corps is east of Gettysburg on the East Cavalry Field.
+(East Cavalry Battlefield – south end tour map)

-A monument a short distance away on Low Dutch Road marks where the 2nd Division was the extreme right flank of the Army of the Potomac at Gettysburg.
+A monument which marks where the 2nd Division was the extreme right flank of the Army of the Potomac at Gettysburg is a short distance away on Low Dutch Road.

 From the monument